ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 <br>
 <h2>Snake Game: Part 2</h2>
-Let's add some more variables to the Snake project!
+Let's add some variables to the Snake project!

 <br>